kathleenmoran/flight-booker/README.md

 # Simple Flights

-A website that simulate's an airline's flight booker.
+A website that simulate's an airline's online flight booking system.

 See a live version of this webiste [here](http://www.simple-flights.com/).